amsterdamharu/proxy/readme.md

   - Open chrome://settings/certificates in the browser.
   - Click on Authorities tab.
   - Click on Import button and select the certificate from the step 4.

+In mitmproxy press E to see events that will show the logger.info